bitweft/bitweft.github.io/_posts/2020-04-14-privilege.md

 A calm Sarah says, "I'll arrange for something else".

-When the chauffeur arrives at their door to return the car key, Sarah instructs him to drive their maid to the bakery and back so that she can buy Maya a fruit cake.
-The chauffeur acts as instructed in deep contemplative silence.
+When the chauffeur arrives at their door to return the car keys, Sarah instructs him to drive their maid to the bakery and back so that she can buy Maya a fruit cake.
+The chauffeur, having witnessed all events of the day, acts as instructed in deep contemplative silence.